 Date

-Tue Mar 17When the wind howls and rain pounds against your windows, the last thing you want to worry about is your roof.
+Tue Mar 17When the wind howls and rain pounds your windows, the last thing you want to worry about is your roof.
 That peace of mind comes from knowing you have durable, high-quality materials protecting your home.
-But with so many options on the market, finding the right ones can be a challenge.
-Instead of relying on brand claims, you can turn to independent research for a clear picture of performance.
+But how do you cut through the marketing noise to find the right shingles?
+Instead of just trusting brand claims, look at the hard data.
 The list of the best shingles consumer reports compiles is based on intense testing for wind, rain, and impact resistance.
-This data empowers you to choose shingles proven to withstand our toughest weather.
+These unbiased roof shingle ratings empower you to choose shingles proven to withstand the toughest weather.

 Key Takeaways